avnet-iotconnect/avnet-iotconnect.github.io/README.md

 - **Support**: [support@iotconnect.io](mailto:support@iotconnect.io)
 - **Docs & FAQ**: [docs.iotconnect.io](https://docs.iotconnect.io/)

+> **Note**
-> **Note**: /IOTCONNECT is designed to support **all device types**.
+> /IOTCONNECT is designed to support **all device types**.
 These listings are simply starting points; if you don’t see your exact device or OS, you can adapt any of these SDKs or use our REST/MQTT APIs directly to get connected.